 After a hard day of taking care of your littles, you may be needing a reminder that everything is going to be okay.
-May today left you with a million questions run through your mind, will I be a good mom?
-Will they be okay?
-Will it be too hard?
+Maybe today left you with a million questions running through your mind; Am I a good mom?
+Will my baby be okay?
+What if motherhood is too hard?
 Am I even cut out to be a mom?
-Am I going to completely mess my child up?
-It is so important to have Biblical encouragement for new moms to help sustain us through this major life change.
+It’s so important to have Biblical encouragement for new moms to help us keep going and remind us WHAT we are doing.

 As I prepare for my precious baby girl to make her appearance in August, I am treasuring all of the godly advice I am being given by people that are walking alongside us on this journey.
 I want to share this advice with you for your own leap into motherhood.